bloxythefox/SRCDS-Easy-start/README.md

 # SRCDS-Easy-start
 A basic open-source Java application built for starting nearly any Source Engine game automatically, as a console.
+Please note, support for games other than HL2DM or Garry's Mod must be manually added to the source code.
+This is a Windows-based program.

 ###### Basic Premise